 If I have one eye more closed than the other for years but it's not affecting my vision, can I be operated on anyway?

 Yes, there are surgical options even for mild cases of ptosis.
-They relocate the eyelid and improve the appearance.
+They reposition the eyelid and improve the appearance.

 If my lower eyelid turns inward and scratches my eye, what should I do?

-It is important to see an ophthalmologist for a check-up to find out both the surgical treatment options as well as for an assessment eye surface condition.
+It is important to see an ophthalmologist for a check-up to find out the surgical treatment options as well as to get an eye surface condition assessment.
 If there is mechanical damage from the eyelash rubbing it may cause cornea lesions and conjunctiva irritation.